 All those years ago, Dan and I felt super alone in our decision to pursue a cross continental long distance relationship.
 But now, we know that definitely wasn’t the case!

-More and more, I see my friends, peers, and especially fellow travel bloggers and writers share about their decision to pursue long distance relationships.
+More and more, I see my friends, peers, and especially fellow travel bloggers and writers share about their decision to start long distance relationships.
 I mean, the more you travel, chances get higher you’re going to fall in love with someone who doesn’t necessarily live anywhere near you.

 I hope you found these long distance relationship stories inspiring and comforting.
 If you want to read more about how to actually make a long distance relationship work, head over to my post on our top tips for doing just that.
 And if you want some really actionable advice, also check out our 27 favorite long distance date ideas.